evacchi/scribbles/kcp/alternative-rule-languages.md

   delegated to the host language compiler

-### Downsides
+### Cons

-we may need to think of a way to break up large rule bases in a language-meaningful way (many interfaces with default methods, mixing-in in a class? a delegate system? disallow it because we favor smaller rule bases, and usage of rule unit dispatch?)
+- we may need to think of a way to break up large rule bases in a language-meaningful way (many interfaces with default methods, mixing-in in a class? a delegate system? disallow it because we favor smaller rule bases, and usage of rule unit dispatch?)